“GAPP” for Data Visualization

 Upon completion of this course, you will be able to:

-Appreciate main chart types and when to use each chart type
+• Appreciate main infographic types and when to use each chart type

-Understand the additional design thinking for interactive data visualization (BI) solutions.
+• Appreciate the additional design thinking required for interactive data visualization (i.e. BI, or Business Intelligence) solutions.

-Understand pros and cons for a variety of common tools with data visualization capabilities and when to choose each.
+• Understand pros and cons for a variety of common tools with data visualization capabilities and when to what.

-Understand current analytics landscape and data technology landscape.
+• Understand how current analytics landscape and data technology landscape change we work with data visualizations.

 Target Audience